exercism/c/concepts/pointers/about.md

 #include <stdio.h>

 int main() {
+    // define the variable
     int my_ints[] = {1, 2};

-    int *my_ptr = my_ints;
+    // define the pointer from the address of the variable int *my_ptr = my_ints;

     // prints: my_ints[0] is 1. *(my_ptr + 0) is 1.
     printf("my_ints[0] is %u. *(my_ptr + 0) is %u.\n", my_ints[0], *(my_ptr + 0));

     // prints: my_ints[1] is 2. *(my_ptr + 1) is 2.
     printf("my_ints[1] is %u. *(my_ptr + 1) is %u.\n", my_ints[1], *(my_ptr + 1));

     return 0;
 }
 ```